 Long gone are the days where user testing was a luxury thing, performed by top-notch data-driven companies that wanted to optimize their products.
 You no longer have to invest your time, energy, or money on booking audiences, offices, psychologists, etc. Remote user testing has made it super easy for us to the point that we just copy-paste our design’s link, send it to our audience, and just see the magic with the results happen.

 At least they are straight to you from the beginning.
 The question is why you are still in the same room with them.

 We’ve done it in the past and it’s not worth the investment 💰

 This is not that bad of an objection because it leaves some room for debate.
 So, first of all, you have to make it clear that you know what you are doing and most importantly why you are doing it.
-Performing a user testing is important but this needs to be explained to professionals that don’t belong in the UX industry.
-You need to point out that user research and user testing will make all parties happy (the ones discussed in the first introduction) with the trade-off being some $ that you will pay for the usage of the user testing app.
+User testing is important but you need to elaborate a little bit more when talking to professionals that don’t belong in the UX industry.
+You need to point out that user research and user testing will make all parties happy (the ones discussed in the intro) with the trade-off being some $ that you will pay for the usage of the user testing web app.
 You will save developers’ precious time, you will make your clients or your stockholders happy and you will launch the product much faster.
 All that by just validating your hypotheses in your designs or prototypes.

 If Ford asked people what they wanted, they would answer better horses 🏇🏽

 This is what perfectionists tend to say.
 It should not be seen in a bad way.
 The question is how you are going to leave the company: with a car or with a horse.

 Manager/Boss/Anyone: I belong to the desired audience.
 Let’s do this! 👨🏫 👨⚕️ 👨🚀